DomenicoGiordano/hepix-forum.github.io/_benchmarking/accounting_migration.md

-## Example2
+## Example2: A site with a single cluster mixing all CPU models

-A site with a single cluster mixing all CPU models.
 We take exactly the same set of HW as in the previous example, just resources are all mixed.
 Then first we need to calculate the contribution of both sets of resources in the overall capacity.
 Fraction of old resources:
 76647/635383=0.12